hrvatch/rv32-shock/README.md

 3. Wait for 'R' character on UART to receive new program
 4. After receiving 'R' character, bootloader expect 16k-bytes of data.
 If your program is less than 16k, it should be padded with zeros.
 The included `uploader.py` script does exactly that.
-5. After receiving 16k of data, bootloader will jump to 0x4000 (SRAM start address).
+5. After receiving 16k of data, bootloader will jump to 0x4000 (SRAM start address, where startup code begins).

 ## Software Development and Upload